layercak3/mpvif/README.md

 For more details, see the [mpvif branch on my repository](https://github.com/layercak3/mpv/tree/mpvif) and the files in this repository.

+Functionality which requires access to objects on the VO connection (e.g. the shell surface) need to be implemented in the VO.
+Also, keyboard and pointer buttons are forwarded in the VO, to avoid unnecessary lossy translation from mpv keys.
+Other things can be implemented in a C plugin under mpvif-plugin/ so that there is less VO code to maintain/rebase.

 ### Keyboard input

 Events are forwarded in the vo.

 ### Pointer input

 This is a bit more complicated.
 Button and axis events are forwarded in the vo.
 However, motion isn't forwarded and does reach the mpv core.
-Motion is forwarded in a C plugin included in this repository under mpvif-plugin/.
+Motion is forwarded in the C plugin instead.
 This is because window positions may not match video positions.
 100,100 on the window may not refer to 100,100 on the source video (remote Wayland output) because of black bars, panning, and scaling.
 The C plugin observes the `mouse-pos` property and calculates the correct motion request to send to the remote compositor using the `osd-dimensions` and `video-params` properties.

 ### Clipboard synchronization